Skip to content

 // 它们永远不会被释放 —— 这就是循环引用

-Since the reference count can never reach zero, let's change the angle—instead of starting from "how many things reference me," start from "can anything still reach me?"
-If it can be reached, it's alive; if it can't be reached, it's dead, and the dead ones get deleted.
-This is the core idea of mark-sweep: mark is for tagging what can be reached, and sweep is for cleaning up what can't be reached.
+Since reference counting can't reach zero, let's change the angle—instead of starting from "how many things reference me," start from "is there anything that can still reach me?"
+If it can be reached, it's alive; if not, it's dead.
+Delete the dead ones.
+This is the core idea of mark-sweep.
+Mark marks the reachable, sweep sweeps the unreachable.

 cpp